History of ASEAN: Neutralising Southeast Asia

 In the late 1960s and early 1970s, Southeast Asia was a focal point of Cold War tensions, with significant involvement from major powers like the United States, the Soviet Union, and China.
 The Vietnam War, the spread of communism, and geopolitical rivalries heightened regional instability.
 Amid these challenges, ASEAN sought to assert its autonomy and prevent Southeast Asia from becoming a battleground for external powers.
 Malaysia proposed the concept of neutralising the whole region to safeguard its sovereignty and promote regional stability.
 The proposal emerged in the context of significant geopolitical shifts, including the British military withdrawal from Malaysia and Singapore, the U.S. enunciation of the Nixon Doctrine, and the Soviet Union's proposal for a collective security arrangement in Southeast Asia under Leonid Brezhnev in June 1969.

-Tun Dr. Ismail Abdul Rahman proposed that the entirety of Southeast Asia become a neutral state.

 The idea was initially articulated by Tun Ismail Abdul Rahman, Malaysia's then Minister of Home Affairs, during a 1968 defence debate in the Dewan Rakyat.
 He proposed a policy of neutralisation for Southeast Asia as a way to reduce defence expenditures and redirect funds toward social development.
 He also advocated for non-aggression treaties, mutual non-interference in domestic affairs, and respect for each nation's chosen form of government.
 Although Prime Minister Tunku Rahman was initially hesitant to endorse the proposal, his deputy, Tun Abdul Razak, viewed the concept as "wise, imaginative, and far-sighted."
 Following the 1969 Kuala Lumpur riots, Razak succeeded the Tunku Rahman as Prime Minister and took leadership in advancing the Zone of Peace, Freedom and Neutrality (ZOPFAN) vision.
 In a July 1971 speech, Prime Minister Razak stated that great power involvement had long destabilised Southeast Asia, and peace could only be achieved through neutralisation.
 He argued that regional states must actively create the conditions necessary for such neutralisation, demonstrating that a neutral Southeast Asia could also align with the legitimate strategic interests of the major powers.